Skip to main content

 IAsync constant ASYNC = IAsync(0x0000000000000000000000000000000000000903);

-function createFuture(string calldata handler, bytes calldata input) external returns (uint64) {
+function createFuture(string calldata handler, bytes calldata input, address callback) external returns (uint64) {

 }